-Our work with clients takes place at locations that meet individual needs; within our Victoria House resource centre in Luton, at their homes, in other agencies’ premises or in public meeting places.
+Our work takes place at locations that meet individual needs; within our Victoria House resource centre in Luton, at people's homes, in other agencies’ premises or in public meeting places.

 We offer a broad range of support services including: